-- 2.1 This policy covers Wade Deacon High School's approach to Relationships, Sex and Health Education (RSHE) for Key Stage 3 and Key Stage 4. - 2.2 This policy statement is inspired by key school documents, statements and policies including the DfE's guidance on RSHE, Teaching and Learning, Child Protection and Safeguarding Policy and has been developed in consultation with the Senior Leadership Team, Designated Safeguarding Leads, the Associate Assistant Vice Principal responsible for managing and maintaining RSHE, staff, students and parents.
+- 2.1 This policy covers Wade Deacon High School's approach to Relationships, Sex and Health Education (RSHE) for Key Stage 3 and Key Stage 4. - 2.2 This policy statement is inspired by key school documents, statements and policies including the DfE's guidance on RSHE, Teaching and Learning, Child Protection and Safeguarding Policy and has been developed in consultation with the Senior Leadership Team, Designated Safeguarding Lead, the Senior Leader of Care, Guidance and Support who is responsible for managing and maintaining RSHE, staff, students and parents.